1955 Le Mans disaster: After the race

 More than 80 spectators, plus Levegh, were killed, either by flying debris or from the fire, with a further 120 to 178 injured.
-Other observers estimated the toll to be much higher.
-It has remained the most catastrophic crash in motorsport history.
+Other observers estimated the toll to be higher.
+It has remained the most fatal crash in motorsport history.
 A special Mass was held in the morning in the Le Mans Cathedral for the first funerals of the victims.

 The death toll led to an immediate temporary ban on motorsports in France, Spain, Switzerland, West Germany, and other nations, until racetracks could be brought to a higher safety standard.
-In the United States, the American Automobile Association (AAA) dissolved their Contest Board that had been the primary sanctioning body for motorsport in the US (including the Indianapolis 500) since 1904.
+In the United States, the American Automobile Association (AAA) dissolved their Contest Board that had been the primary sanctioning body for motorsport in the US, including the Indianapolis 500, since 1904.
 It decided that auto racing detracted from its primary goals, and the United States Automobile Club was formed to take over the race sanctioning and officiating.

 Most countries lifted their racing bans within a year after the disaster.
-France in particular, as the host of Le Mans, lifted their complete ban on 14 September 1955.
+France, as the host of Le Mans, lifted their complete ban on 14 September 1955.
 On that date, the Ministry of the Interior released new regulations for racing events and codified the approval process that future racing events would need to follow.
-In contrast, Switzerland's ban persisted for decades.
+In contrast, Switzerland's ban persisted for more than 60 years.
 This forced Swiss racing promoters to organize circuit events in foreign countries including France, Italy, and West Germany.
-In 2003, the Federal Assembly of Switzerland started a lengthy discussion about whether this ban should be lifted.
+In 2003, the Federal Assembly of Switzerland started a discussion about whether this ban should be lifted.
 The discussion focused on traffic policy and environmental questions rather than on safety.
 On 10 June 2009, the Ständerat (upper house of the Swiss parliament) defeated a proposal to lift the ban for the second time.
 In 2015, the ban was relaxed for electric vehicles only, such as cars involved in Formula E electric racing.
-The ban was lifted in May 2022.
+The ban was fully lifted in May 2022, officially taking effect in July 2026.

-The next round of the World Sportscar Championship at the Nürburgring was cancelled, as was the non-championship Carrera Panamericana.
+The next round of the World Sportscar Championship at the Nürburgring was cancelled, as was the Carrera Panamericana.
 The rest of the 1955 World Sportscar Championship season was completed, with the remaining two races at the British RAC Tourist Trophy and the Italian Targa Florio, although they were not run until September and October, several months after the catastrophe.
 Mercedes-Benz won both of these events, and was able to secure the constructors championship for the season.
-Having achieved that, Mercedes withdrew from motorsport.
-The horror of the crash caused some drivers present, including Americans Fitch (after completing the season with Mercedes), Phil Walters (who had been offered a drive with Ferrari for the rest of the season), and Sherwood Johnston, to retire from racing.
+Following the achievement, Mercedes withdrew from motorsport.

+The crash caused some drivers present, including Americans Fitch (after completing the season with Mercedes), Phil Walters, and Sherwood Johnston, to retire from racing.
 Macklin also decided to retire after being involved in another fatal crash, during the 1955 RAC Tourist Trophy race at Dundrod Circuit.
 Fangio never raced at Le Mans again.
 At the Circuit de la Sarthe, the audience stands at the pits were demolished.